regras/fsds/README.md

 For more information about this strategy, see paper: Fast Similarity Digest Search: A new strategy for performing queries efficiently with approximate matching (https://sbseg2017.redes.unb.br/wp-content/uploads/2017/04/20171109_ANAIS_SBSEG_2017_FINAL_E-BOOK.pdf).

+For access to the source code, please, send an email to: vhgmoia@dca.fee.unicamp.br.

 #Running FSDS (linux)

 1. Install the TLSH tool.